 The carnage and killing in Syria has turned a once repressive state into a charnel house.
 The body count climbs almost hourly and there is no lack of horrific scenes for the nightly news – every night.
 It is understandable and human for men and women of good will to want to “do something”.

 But when “something” goes beyond humanitarian aid the gears of war begin to grind and the outcome can never be predicted.
 As you are reading these words President Obama is considering “limited military action”, and we already know that however “limited” the intent might be the Law of Unintended Consequences rules supreme in theaters of war and conflict.

 And, as you are reading these words members of Congress seemed to have roused themselves from obstructionist stupor to demand that President Obama “do something” about the ongoing tragedy in Syria.
 And it is the source of no little irony that many of these same members of Congress have already gone on record as being willing to shut down the American government so as to deny a national healthcare system for Americans.
-And yet, these same members of Congress will certainly have no problem allocating dollars to finance yet another foreign killing exercise by the American government.
+And yet, these same members of Congress will certainly have no problem allocating what will amount to billions of dollars to finance yet another foreign killing exercise by the American government.

 But the chicken hawks and fairweatherhawks and the occasional hawks all seem to think that the United States wields some kind of magic wand that freezes the rest of the planet while the American military displays its technological whiz bang wizardry while blowing up military installations and the occasional unintended civilian.
 They must think that allies and supporters of Syria like Russia, Hezbollah and Iran will simply stand by, frozen in amber, while the United States and its allies of convenience go about their business of “doing something”.

 And what good is history if no one ever learns from it?
 The war in Vietnam, which resulted in over 50,000 American deaths and perhaps as many as a million Vietnamese dead, began with advisors in a “limited” military action.